kzyskgch/CyGnusPlotter/README.md

 &emsp; UNIX like systems users can open CyGnusPlotter's GUI in two ways described below.

 **Mac OSX Finder or other file managers:**
-&emsp; Change "CyGnusPlotterGUI" to be executable, and click and run it in Terminal.
+&emsp;  Change "CyGnusPlotterGUI.py" to be executable, click and run it in Terminal.
 &emsp; Older versions of Unix like systems may show different behavior.

 **Terminal:**
-&emsp; The current directory is assumed CyGnusPlotter's parent path.
+&emsp; Make sure that the current directory is the parent path of CyGnusPlotter and execute the next line.
 ~~~
     $ python3 ./CyGnusPlotterGUI.py
 ~~~

 ## Use CyGnusPlotter in Python's interactive mode
-&emsp; The current directory is assumed CyGnusPlotter's parent path.
+&emsp; Make sure that the current directory is the parent path of CyGnusPlotter and execute the next line.
 ~~~
     >>> from cyglib import cyginput
 ~~~